brihter/link/README.md

 ## Funding

-Link arose as a conceptual product of the research project (Z6-4608) *Analysis of the Župna Cerkev Cemetery in Kranj (Slovenia)* and the complementary project *SRI-2503 RSF*, which ensured the reproducibility of all dating procedures and laid the foundations for further research of this cemetery.
-Both projects were funded by the Slovenian Research and Innovation Agency (ARIS), with SRI-2503 RSF providing funds dedicated to the development of modern research infrastructure.
+Link originated within the research project Z6-4608, Analysis of the Župna Cerkev Cemetery in Kranj (Slovenia), where its concept was developed, and was subsequently developed into a research product within the complementary project SRI-2503 RSF.
+Both projects were funded by the Slovenian Research and Innovation Agency (ARIS).

 ## References